What I Wish I Knew Before I Started Writing My Memoir

 (This is part one of a three-part series that was previously posted on Writers in the Storm in 2021 and has since been updated.)

-As a nonfiction editor and writing coach, I often work with first-time memoir writers who have a story to tell and need help shaping it.
-These writer-editor relationships may last from six months to three years until what really needs to be said makes its way to the surface of a page.
+As a nonfiction editor and writing coach, I work with many first-time memoir writers who have a story to tell and need help shaping it.
+These writer-editor relationships may last from six months to three years until what really needs to be said (for the story) makes its way and finally lands on the surface of a page.

-After our work together, it’s rewarding see how these clients have grown stronger as writers, how they’re now able to identify inciting incidents (yes, we use those in memoir too!), what matters, what doesn’t, and perhaps more importantly—from a business perspective—what the reader is interested in reading about versus what they think the reader is interested in.
+And every writer's journey is different.
+After our work together, it’s rewarding to see how each person has grown stronger as writers, how they’re now able to identify inciting incidents (yes, we use those in memoirs too!), what matters, what doesn’t, and perhaps more importantly—from a business perspective—what the reader wants to read about versus what the author thinks the reader is interested in reading about.

-My Question: Can you tell me three things you wish you’d had known before you started writing your memoir?
+What are three things you wish you’d known before you started writing your memoir?

 Every word, sentence, and paragraph needed to be perfect.
 I would write ten pages in a day only to come back the next day and erase or restart six of them because I thought it wasn’t good enough.
 I was trying to be Michelle Obama or Oprah Winfrey.

 Who was I kidding?
 I had to get out of my own way and shift my mindset.

 Then, I started noticing that for most of my writing process, I held a lot back because I only wanted to show the pretty parts of my life.
 Because what if the pastors or people from church read it and disapproved?
 Or what if the mean girls from middle school saw it and made fun of me again now that we were adults?